Gary Peters: Guns

 Peters is a gun owner.
-In 2010, he had a D rating from the National Rifle Association; by 2020, Peters had an F rating.

-In the wake of the 2016 Orlando nightclub shooting, Peters participated in the Chris Murphy gun control filibuster.

-In January 2019, Peters was one of 40 senators to introduce the Background Check Expansion Act, a bill that would require background checks for the sale or transfer of all firearms.
+After the 2016 Orlando nightclub shooting, he supported the Chris Murphy gun control filibuster.
+In 2019, he was one of 40 senators to introduce the Background Check Expansion Act, a bill that would require background checks for the sale or transfer of all firearms.
 Exceptions to the bill's background check requirement included transfers between members of law enforcement, loaning firearms for hunting or sporting events on a temporary basis, providing them as gifts to members of one's immediate family, transferring them as part of an inheritance, or giving one to another person temporarily for immediate self-defense.

 Health care

-In 2009, Peters voted for the Affordable Care Act.
+Peters voted for the Affordable Care Act (Obamacare) in 2009.
 He has opposed attempts to repeal the law, and supported a Medicare public option to expand health care access.

 Immigration

-On February 4, 2021, Peters voted against providing COVID-19 pandemic financial support to undocumented immigrants.
+Peters voted against providing COVID-19 pandemic financial support to undocumented immigrants in 2021.

+In 2025, Peters was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.

+Whistleblower protections

+On March 5, 2025, Peters introduced S. 874, the Expanding Whistleblower Protections for Contractors Act of 2025, which aims to strengthen protections for federal contractors who report waste, fraud, or abuse by ensuring they are shielded from retaliation by government officials.

 Personal life

-Peters is married to Colleen Ochoa from Waterford Township, Michigan; they have three children.
-They reside in Bloomfield Township, Michigan.
+Peters is married to Colleen Ochoa, who is from Waterford Township, Michigan.
+They have three children and live in Bloomfield Township, Michigan.

-According to financial disclosure documents, Peters had assets between $1.7million and $6.3million at the end of 2014.
-In 2014, Peters's net worth ranked 37th in the Senate.

-Peters received the Distinguished Eagle Scout Award in 2019.
-Peters is a member of the Sons of the American Revolution.
-His ancestor William Garrett served in the Virginia Militia in the Revolutionary War alongside General Washington at Valley Forge during the harsh winter of 1777–1778.
+He is an Episcopalian and has said his religion is important to him and "gives me comfort in rough times".

 Peters is an avid motorcyclist and has made a tradition of annual motorcycle tours of Michigan.

-Peters is an Episcopalian.
-He has said his spirituality is important to him and "gives me comfort in rough times".
+He is a member of the Sons of the American Revolution.
+His ancestor William Garrett served in the Virginia Militia in the Revolutionary War alongside George Washington at Valley Forge during the harsh winter of 1777 to 1778.

+He had a net worth between $1.7 million and $6.3 million at the end of 2014, which ranked him 37th in the Senate in terms of wealth.